-Course Code: EEE 3602 Course Title: Communication Theory Sessional
+Course Code: EEE 3602 Course Title: Communication Theory Sessional Contact Hours: 3 per Week

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 3601.
 In the second part, students will design simple systems using the principles learned in EEE 3601.